regexyl-notes/notes/pages/DSA Study Plan (End-2023).md

 - Airy Fairy Goals
 	- Be 90% confident that I'm interview-ready by 15 Nov.
+(Could have been earlier but I'll be traveling a bit, e.g. Changsha 15-29 Oct.)
 	-